 What is Cold Brew Coffee?

 Cold brew coffee is just another way to brew coffee.
 With typical brewing methods (like making an espresso drink or a standard cup of hot coffee), you run hot water over the beans, extracting those delicious, dreamy coffee flavors.
-You then cool your cup of coffee down by putting it in the fridge and then topping it off with a hearty scoop of ice.

 Sure, it takes much longer to brew coffee this way – but the results are worth it.
 The lack of heat prevents high acidity.
 As a result, the coffee has a more smooth and full-bodied taste.